DyssolTEC/Dyssol-open/Documentation/004_development/models_development.rst

 Development of agglomeration solver
 -----------------------------------

-Please refer to the background information :ref:`label-agg` and :ref:`label-agg-solvers` when necessary.
+Please refer to the background information :ref:`sec.development.api.class_agglomerationsolver` and :ref:`label-agg-solvers` when necessary.

 |